 "We can all avoid pesticides.
 We can all put nectar-rich native plants into the landscape.
 We can all advocate for green space.
 We can all teach kids about bees.
 It's not that we all need to become beekeepers.
 No, we all need to become bee protectors, bee champions." --Alison Gillespie, author of Hives in the City.
 Keeping Honey Bees Alive in an Urban World

 In October, 2014, Carrboro became the third municipality in the country to join Bee City USA.
 Bees and other pollinators around the globe have experienced dramatic declines due to a combination of habitat loss, use of pesticides, spread of pests and diseases, intensification and industrialization of apiculture, and reduced genetic diversity.
 Becoming a Bee City USA affiliate publicly announces Carrboro’s intention to promote healthy, sustainable habitats for bees and other pollinators.
-For municipal operations, Carrboro has been pursuing a Least Toxic Integrated Management policy since the 1990s that recognizes the importance of avoiding and minimizing impacts of municipal operations on pollinators and other species.
+For municipal operations, Carrboro has been pursuing a Least Toxic Integrated Pest Management Policy since the 1990s that recognizes the importance of avoiding and minimizing impacts of municipal operations on pollinators and other species.

 The benefits of (native and honey) bee-friendliness are: